hyperledger-solang/solang/docs/installing.rst

 Installing Solang
 =================

-The solang compiler is a single binary.
+The Solang compiler is a single binary.
 It can be installed in many different ways, so please pick whatever method suits your needs.

 Using hyperledgerlabs/solang docker hub images